Gravity9g/TestRestAPI/README.md

 it merely takes few minutes to install

 # How to prepare Request And Call API
-Ok as per my observation we have mainly to types of request 1.Without File or Media attachments.
+Ok as per my observation we have mainly to types of request.

+  1.Without File or Media attachments.
   2. With Media Files.